 These studies show that taking Tirosint in the morning with food does not impact its absorption.

 Tirosint can and should be considered, in cases where you may be experiencing nausea when taking your thyroid medication on an empty stomach.

 Even though it can be taken with food doesn’t necessarily mean that you should take it with food, but it’s certainly worth considering in certain situations.

 Can it be Used with Other Thyroid Medications?

 Yes, Tirosint can safely be combined with other thyroid hormone medications.

-It is often best used in combination with Cytomel or Liothyronine.
+It is often best used in combination with Cytomel, liothyronine, or SR T3.

 - Heart palpitations